Nikita Bedrin: 2022

 Bedrin racing in the 2022 ADAC Formula 4 Championship at Spa-Francorchamps.

 The following year, Bedrin returned to the category, starting his season in the F4 UAE Championship, where he drove alongside Taylor Barnard and Jonas Ried for new team PHM Racing.
-His campaign proved to be a success, as he took two wins, one a piece in Dubai and Abu Dhabi, which led the Russian on to finish fourth in the standings.
+His campaign proved to be a success, as he took two wins, one a piece in Dubai and Abu Dhabi, which led Bedrin on to finish fourth in the standings.

 Bedrin racing in the 2022 Italian F4 Championship at the Red Bull Ring.

 Bedrin would follow that up by returning to the Italian F4 and ADAC F4 series, once again driving for PHM.
 In the former, Bedrin took a pair of podiums but was hampered by an inconsistent end to the season, leaving him twelfth in the championship.
 Meanwhile, his season in ADAC Formula 4 would bear more fruit, as he finished fourth overall, with six podiums, including a lone win at a rainy Lausitzring, under his belt.